 At the Adecco Group, we believe that contributing to public finances through responsible tax practices is an integral part of how we seek to make the future work for everyone and a key contribution we as a business can make towards helping achieve the UN Sustainable Development Agenda.

 We operate a Group-wide policy on tax that is regularly reviewed by the Board of Directors’ Audit Committee.
 Relevant guiding principles, processes and controls have been defined and implemented throughout the Company.
 We report revenues and pay taxes in the countries where we operate and value is created, and do not engage in artificial tax-driven structures and transactions.
 We fully comply with both the tax law in all countries where we operate and international standards, namely OECD standards.
-Our internal transfer pricing guidelines stipulate that all intercompany transactions must be performed at arm’s length.
-These guidelines are under constant review and follow the recommendations issued by the OECD.

 We continuously engage with a broad set of stakeholders.
 This helps us to uncover relevant insights, build resilience and increase the chances of receiving early warning on issues, continuously validate our efforts and ensure we continue to be on the right track, while building trust and credibility.